CrazyPegasus/ThinkPad-T580-Hackintosh/README.md

 * Sleep and wake up normally, two ways

 * 1. hibernatemode 3 (this sleep mode may affect hard disk performance and life)
-Toss a HibernationFixup.kext under the kexts of EFI/CLOVER/kexts/Other and OC, and add -hbfxbeta to the startup parameters, hibernatemode 3 sleep can be achieved.
+Toss a HibernationFixup.kext under the kexts of EFI/CLOVER/kexts/Other and OC,hibernatemode 3 sleep can be achieved.
 If you encounter an occasional random wake-up or restart after closing the lid, disable proximitywake: sudo pmset -a proximitywake 0
 * 2. hibernatemode 0 (this sleep mode is only written to memory)
 sudo pmset -a hibernatemode 0